Skip to main content Skip to footer

 Tips from the fire department

-Please observe the following safety instructions from the Bad Homburg fire department.
+Follow these safety instructions from the Bad Homburg fire department.

-• Do not walk on icy surfaces
+• Do not go onto icy surfaces.

-• Explain the dangers to children
+• Explain the dangers to children.

-• Follow warnings and prohibitions
+• Observe warnings and prohibitions.

-• Cracking noises mean danger of burglary
+• Cracking noises mean danger.

-• Carefully warm the rescued person
+• Carefully keep the rescued person warm.

 Warning service Katwarn